DataResponsibly/Virny/docs/api/custom-classes/MetricsComposer.md

 # MetricsComposer

-Metric Composer class that combines different subgroup metrics to create disparity metrics  such as 'Disparate_Impact' or 'Accuracy_Difference'.
+Metric Composer class that combines different subgroup metrics to create disparity metrics  such as 'Disparate_Impact' or 'Accuracy_Parity'.

 Definitions of the disparity metrics could be observed in the __init__ method of the Metric Composer:  https://github.com/DataResponsibly/Virny/blob/main/virny/custom_classes/metrics_composer.py